 Five Electives (Choose any five from the following)

 PADM 506: Law and Public Affairs

 PADM 510: Fundraising and Grants Writing in Nonprofit Organizations

 PADM 596: Internship

-Any other elective approved by the Program Director.
+Any other graduate course offered at other department in the university and approved by the Program Director.